BlogCI/CD

 Fail only on what is actionable

-Two flags do most of the work. --severity HIGH,CRITICAL drops the low-severity chatter, and --ignore-unfixed means the build only breaks when there's a version to bump to.
-A developer who hits this gate always has a clear next step — that's what keeps them from routing around it.
+Two flags do most of the work. --severity HIGH,CRITICAL drops the low-severity chatter, and --ignore-unfixed means the build only breaks when there is a version to bump to.
+A developer who hits this gate always has a clear next step — bump the dependency, rebuild, merge.
+That is what keeps them from routing around it with allow_failure: true.

 .gitlab-ci.yml